 1 Upload the Image File to User Space

-Using the Pydio Web Interface upload this image file to the user space:
+Using the Amazon S3 Web Interface upload this image file to the user space:

-Your file will be stored in the user space:
+Your file will be stored in your user space pa[user name] :

 You can also use ProActive Scheduler REST Interface to upload a file to the user space in the server.
 Below is an example of a commandset to upload file to the user space in the server by using the REST Interface with cURL.
 Use the login and password you received by e-mail, when you first signed up.